Ejjaffe/ejaffe-books/README.md

 # Books
 ## Intro
 Notes on books I'm reading or have read.

-Focus on Philosophy of Science, Mathematics, and maybe more.
+Focus on Philosophy of Science and Mathematics.

 If you're viewing this from the repo, click [here](https://ejjaffe.github.io/ejaffe-books/).